The Morals of Marcus Ordeyne (novel)

 The Morals of Marcus Ordeyne is a 1905 British novel written by William John Locke.
 Along with his next book, The Beloved Vagabond, it was a major success.

+In the novel, a schoolmaster becomes the unexpected heir to a noble title and the associated wealth.
+He takes under his protection a female refugee from Syria.

 Plot summary

 A middle aged schoolmaster unexpectedly inherits money and a title.
-Walking through a park he finds a young girl weeping - she's a harem girl who has been abandoned by her would-be lover after escaping from Syria.
+Walking through a park he finds a young girl weeping - she is a harem girl who has been abandoned by her would-be lover after escaping from Syria.
 Not knowing what else to do, Sir Marcus brings her to his home.

 Adaptations

 In 1907, the novel was adapted by Locke into a play.
-In 1915, the first silent version was made with Marie Doro who starred in the 1907 play.
-In 1921, a silent film adaptation was made.
-In 1935, Miles Mander directed The Morals of Marcus, with Ian Hunter in the title role.
+In 1915, the first silent version, The Morals of Marcus, was made with Marie Doro who starred in the 1907 play.
+In 1921, another silent film, Morals, was made.
+In 1935, Miles Mander directed a sound version of The Morals of Marcus, with Ian Hunter in the title role.